Kaweees/dotfiles-old/additional-setup.md

 To do this, we will edit the server's SSH configuration file.
 This file is located at `/etc/ssh/sshd_config`.

-> Note: Password-based authentication and challenge-response authentication will be disabled.
+> **Warning** Password-based authentication and challenge-response authentication will be disabled.
 If you do not have password-based authentication [already configured](#setting-up-ssh-key-based-authentication), you will not be able to connect to the server.

 ## Method 1 - Configuration via ssh-copy-id